NVIDIA/cutlass/media/docs/cute/0t_mma_atom.md

 #### Operation struct's name

-A CuTe Operation struct's name encodes information about
+A CuTe Operation struct's name principally encodes the PTX instruction it wraps.
+These often include

 * its first supported architecture,